tkkim-robot/safe_control/dynamic_env/README.md

 # Dynamic Parabolic Control Barrier Functions

-`kinematic_bicycle2D_dpcbf.py` details the implementation of the Dynamic Parabolic Control Barrier Function (DPCBF), a safety controller designed for the kinematic bicycle model within the `safe_control` library.
-Please see our paper ["Beyond Collision Cones: Dynamic Obstacle Avoidance for Nonholonomic Robots via Dynamic Parabolic Control Barrier Functions"]() for more details.
+The Dynamic Parabolic Contron barrier Function (DPCBF) is a safety-critical controller that enables safe dynamic obstacle avoidance for the kinematic bicycle model, and its detailed implementation can be found in `kinematic_bicycle2D_dpcbf.py` within the `safe_control` library.
+Please refer to our paper ["Beyond Collision Cones: Dynamic Obstacle Avoidance for Nonholonomic Robots via Dynamic Parabolic Control Barrier Functions"]() for more details.

 <div align="center">
 <img src="https://github.com/user-attachments/assets/0f6c1b74-7f00-4340-a2a8-16da081e68bf" >